2ptr/infosec-blog/_posts/2025-04-25-Extending Wazuh with Sysmon and LDAP.md

 ## Sysmon Rules and Alerts

 The hard part is over.
 With Sysmon events flowing in from the reconfigured agent, you should see plenty of alerts from the `Sysmon` event log channel.
 Wazuh's base Sysmon ruleset is not bad but can be a bit noisy, especially in its determination of "suspicious CMD shell launched".
 If you want to write your own rules, Wazuh actually provides named groups for each Sysmon event ID.
-For example, if you wanted to write an alert for all High-integrity (Administratrive) CMD or PowerShell sessions, you can simply use the Event ID 1 - Process Creation sysmon group:
+For example, if you wanted to write an alert for all High-integrity (Administrative) CMD or PowerShell sessions, you can simply use the Event ID 1 - Process Creation sysmon group:

 ```xml